 Read to learn the fundamentals of building wealth.

-It’s always good to come back to a classic.
 The Richest Man in Babylon by George S Clason is one of my favorite personal finance books.

 A chariot builder and a lyre player living in the ancient city of Babylon have a dark epiphany.